Setsucon: History

 Due to financial issues, the convention's first year in 2007 was reduced from three days to one day.
 In 2008, the convention expanded to two days due to additional funding.
 In 2010 on Saturday, Setsucon reached its venues capacity limit of 900 people before noon.
 The artists' alley and dealers' room were expanded in 2014.
 The dance was shut down early in 2015 because of complaints including poor behavior.
 In 2017, the convention showed never before seen clips from anime licensor Pied Piper, Inc. of the dub for Skip Beat!.
 In 2018, the convention moved to the Blair County Convention Center in Altoona, Pennsylvania.

 Setsucon due to the COVID-19 pandemic was scheduled to move to April for 2021, and would also have Friday programming.
 Instead, Setsucon held a virtual event in April, and in 2022 returned to January with a three day event.
 The 2022 convention had COVID-19 protocols including masking and vaccination/testing requirements.

 Event History

+Setsucon Anime Autumn Alley

+Setsucon Anime Autumn Alley is a one-day event held in October at the Hyatt Place State College in State College, Pennsylvania.

+Event History

 Associations

 Setsucon is a member of the International Otaku Expo Association (I.O.E.A).

 Setsucon has sponsored a Costume Contest at Schlow Centre Region Library's BookFestPA event, run during the Central Pennsylvania Festival of the Arts.